 - Marcona almonds

 - Hard Cheddar

 - Marinated Feta

 - Edible flowers

 - Fresh herbs like thyme & rosemary

 - Crackers & Sliced Bread

-- Arrange ingredients as desired on your board or platter.
+- Arrange ingredients as desired on your table, board or platter.
 Consider covering your serving table with craft paper or a plastic tablecloth so you can extend your arrangement off the platter and cover the entire table!

 This post is sponsored by Columbus Craft Meats.
 Thank you for supporting the sponsors that allow me to bring you amazing content!